Provider Payment Information

 Federal Part C funds.

-The Department for Public Health is committed to processing your payments as quickly as possible.
-Though it is not our intent to delay processing payments, remember that we are obligated to provide payment within 30 days of receipt of an accurate and properly submitted billing.
-As a business, you are responsible for managing your cash flow in order to meet your operating expenses within this allowable time frame.
+The Department for Public Health is committed to processing payments as quickly as possible and is obligated to provide payment within 30 days of receipt of an accurate, properly submitted bill.
+As a business, you are responsible for meeting your operating expenses within this allowable time frame.

 2018 Pay Cycle Schedule